pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: ERRADA

-Item.
 18. In the text, the word "assessed" (R.2) is synonymous with the word accessed.

-Item.
 18. No texto, a palavra "avaliada" (I.2) é sinônimo da palavra acessado.

 An information security assessment is the process of determining how effectively an entity being assessed (e.g., host, system, network, procedure, person — known as the assessment